ct-js/docs.ctjs.rocks/docs/migration-0to1.md

 All old projects will automatically work with `ct.mouse.legacy` and, if needed, `ct.keyboard.legacy`.
 They reflect the previous behaviour of these modules and should not cause compatibility issues.

 The new `ct.keyboard` doesn't have `ct.keyboard.pressed`, `ct.keyboard.down`, and `ct.keyboard.released`.
 Instead, it fully relies on the new Actions system.

+### Graphics -> Textures

+Graphics, graphic assets, etc. are now called "Textures".

+Now, instead of writing `this.graph = 'Sosiska';` in your code to change a texture, you should write `this.tex = 'Sosiska;`.